Killing Birds

 Killing Birds is a 1988 Italian horror film starring Lara Wendel and Robert Vaughn.
-The film is set in Louisiana where Fred Brown returns from the Vietnam war to find his wife in bed with her lover and slaughters the whole family sparing the newborn son.
-After the massacre, he is attacked by and blinded by a falcon.
+The film is set in Louisiana where Fred Brown returns from the Vietnam War to find his wife in bed with her lover and slaughters the whole family sparing the newborn son.
+After the massacre, he is attacked and blinded by a falcon.
 Twenty years later a group of students led by Steve and Anne meet Brown, and begin their search for a nearly extinct breed of woodpecker and come across grisly occurrences including boys being killed by vengeful zombies.

 The film was first released in July 1988 in France, and in August in Italy.

 Plot

-Fred Brown, a soldier, returns to Louisiana from the Vietnam war to find his wife in bed with another man and kills them both and his parents, only sparing his son.
+Fred Brown, a soldier, returns to Louisiana from the Vietnam War to find his wife in bed with another man and kills them both and his parents, only sparing his son.
 While he is cleaning his knife, a falcon attacks him and tears out his left eye and blinds him in the other.
 He ends up at a hospital, where he says goodbye to the child before he is taken into foster care.

 Twenty years later, a small group of college seniors, Steve Porter, Mary, Paul, Anne, Rob, Jennifer, and a local cop, Brian, are assigned to locate the Green-billed woodpecker, a rare species which will be officially extinct by 1992, four years after the current point of the movie.
 Steven and Anne meet with Fred Brown, who gives them a packet of information on the bird they're searching for.
 The group makes the former home of Brown their “base” for as long as they're searching, which turns up nothing on their first day other than a rotting corpse in an abandoned truck.

 Upon settling in the house, strange occurrences, such as doors closing on their own and Steve seeing things that aren’t there, begin.
 These become more prevalent as time goes by, including a nightmare where Brown similarly kills Mary to how he killed his wife.
 While exploring the aviary she discovered earlier, Jennifer is chased into a tool shed by a zombie, only to be beaten to death by another hiding in there.
 Brian is burnt to death in a freak accident caused by the fuel leaking from the generator.
 Mary, who suspects it to be the man in her dream who killed Jennifer, finds her corpse.